 The Edinburgh BTF Support Group meets on the last Tuesday of the month except for school holidays.
-The meeting is a 'drop-in session' and anyone is welcome between 7.15pm and 8.30pm to discuss their particular thyroid condition and to get advice and support.
+The meeting is usually a 'drop-in session' and anyone is welcome between 7.15pm and 8.30pm to discuss their particular thyroid condition and to get advice and support.
+In addition to the monthly support meetings the group regularly invites an expert speaker to talk about various aspects of thyroid disorders.
+You can read more about some of these events below.

 Entry to the meeting is free and anyone with an interest in thyroid issues is welcome.

 Liberton High School, Gilmerton Road, Edinburgh EH17 7PT